p-spohr/NN-Portfolio-Optimizer/README.md

 - portfolio_optimizer
     1. imports stock_portfolio from get_stock_data and feeds it into model
     2. model returns weights of stocks in portfolio
-- non_nn_portfolio_optimizer
-    1. use an outside model to find weights of stocks
-    2. compares results of model to max_sharpe_ratio from opti-mods

-## Data Used

 ## Links to Sources